What Are Hydroponic Systems and How Do They Work?

 5. Drip systems

 In a hydroponic drip system, the aerated and nutrient-rich reservoir pumps solution through a network of tubes to individual plants.
 This solution is dripped slowly into the growing media surrounding the root system, keeping the plants moist and well-nourished.
-Drip systems are the most popular and widespread method of hydroponics, especially among commercial growers.
-Drip systems can be individual plants or massive irrigation operations.
+Drip systems are another one of the most popular and widespread method of hydroponics, especially among commercial growers.
+Drip systems can be found as individual plants or massive irrigation operations.

 There are two configurations of drip system hydroponics: recovery and non-recovery.
-In recovery systems, more popular with smaller, at-home growers, the excess water is drained from the grow bed back into the reservoir to be recirculated during the next drip cycle.
+In recovery systems, popular with at-home growers, the excess water drains from the grow bed back into the reservoir to be recirculated during the next drip cycle.
 In non-recovery systems, the excess water drains out of the growing media and runs to waste.
 This method is more popular among commercial growers.
-Though non-recovery drip systems can sound wasteful, large-scale growers are very conservative with water usage.
-These drip systems are designed only to deliver precisely the amount of solution required to keep the growing media around the plant dampened.
+Though non-recovery drip systems sounds wasteful, large-scale growers are very conservative with water usage.
+These drip systems are designed only to deliver precise amounts of solution to keep the growing media around the plant dampened.
 Non-recovery drip systems employ elaborate timers and feeding schedules to keep waste to a minimum.

-If you are growing plants in a recovery drip system, you will need to be attuned to the fluctuations in the pH of the nutrient solution.
-This is true of any system where wastewater re-circulates into the reservoir.
-Plants will deplete the nutrient content of the solution as well as alter the pH balance, so the grower will need to monitor and adjust the solution reservoir more than they would need to in a non-recovery system.
+If you are growing plants in a recovery drip system, you will need to be attuned to the pH fluctuations in the nutrient solution.
+This is true of any system where wastewater recirculates into the reservoir.
+Plants deplete the nutrient content of the solution as well as alter the pH balance, so the grower will need to monitor and adjust the solution reservoir more than they would need to in a non-recovery system.
 Growing media can also become oversaturated with nutrients, so they will need to be washed and replaced periodically.

-• Variety of plant options: A drip system can support much larger plants than most other hydroponic systems.
+• Variety of plant options.
+A drip system can support much larger plants than most other hydroponic systems.
 This is one of the reasons it is so appealing to commercial growers.
-Melons, pumpkins, onions, and zucchinis can all be amply supported by a properly sized drip system.
+Melons, pumpkins, onions, and zucchinis can be amply supported by a properly sized drip system.
 Drip systems hold greater quantities of growing media than other systems, allowing them to support the larger root systems of these plants.
-Drip systems work best with slow draining media, like rockwool, coco coir, and peat moss.
+Drip systems work best with slow draining media, such as rockwool, coco coir, and peat moss.

-• Scale: Drip systems can easily support large-scale hydroponics operations.
+• Scale.
+Drip systems can easily support large-scale hydroponics operations.
 If a grower desires to add more plants, new tubing can be connected to a reservoir and divert solution to the new vegetation.
 New crops can be introduced to an existing drip system, as additional reservoirs can be added with differing timer schedules tailored to fit the needs of the new plants.
-This is another factor that makes drip systems popular commercial hydroponics
+This is another feature that makes drip systems popular commercial hydroponic systems.

-• Complexity: Drip systems can easily become elaborate and complex undertakings.
+• Complexity.
+Drip systems can easily become elaborate and complex undertakings.
 This matters less for professional hydroponics, but it is not the most ideal system for home growers.
-There are many much simpler systems, like ebb and flow, that lend themselves better to at-home hydroponics.
+Simpler systems, such as ebb and flow, lend themselves better to at-home hydroponics.

 aeroponics garden